Steve Benjamin (sailor)

-Stephen DeLancey "Steve" Benjamin (born September 29, 1955 in Glen Cove, New York) is an American competitive sailor and Olympic silver medalist.
+Stephen DeLancey Benjamin (born September 29, 1955) is an American competitive sailor and Olympic silver medalist.

 Career

 He was College Sailor of the Year in 1978.
 At the 1984 Summer Olympics, Benjamin finished in 2nd place in the 470 class Mixed Two-Person Dinghy along with his partner Chris Steinfeld.

+Steve is an Etchells Class World Champion, having won the championship in 2017 and finishing in 2nd place in 2023.

+Steve is an Atlantic Class National Champion, having won the National Championship 5 times.